KGuruPrasad94/Predicting-last-mile-delivery-cost-and-warehouse-optimisation/README.md

-# Project Summary: Last Mile Delivery Cost and Warehouse Optimization
+# Last Mile Delivery Cost and Warehouse Optimization

+## Project Overview
-In the Last Mile Delivery Cost and Warehouse Optimization project, I utilized advanced machine learning techniques to predict delivery costs and optimize warehouse operations.
-This project involved the following key steps:
+The Last Mile Delivery Cost and Warehouse Optimization project aims to predict delivery costs and optimize warehouse operations using advanced machine learning techniques.
+The project involved several key steps, from data collection and cleaning to model development and warehouse optimization, with a focus on improving operational efficiency and reducing delivery costs.

+## Key Steps

-	1. Data Collection and Cleaning: Data from multiple sources, including customer orders, warehouse locations, and delivery distances, was collected.
-Extensive data cleaning was performed to address inconsistencies and missing values.
+### 1. Data Collection and Cleaning
+- **Data Sources**: Collected data from multiple sources, including customer orders, warehouse locations, and delivery distances.
+- **Data Cleaning**: Performed extensive data cleaning to address inconsistencies and missing values, ensuring high-quality input for the modeling process.

+### 2. Distance Calculation
-	2. Distance Calculation: I developed a function to calculate the distance between customer locations and various warehouses using geodesic distance calculations.
-This helped in determining the nearest warehouse for each customer.
+- **Geodesic Distance Calculation**: Developed a function to calculate the geodesic distance between customer locations and various warehouses.
+- **Nearest Warehouse Determination**: Used distance calculations to identify the nearest warehouse for each customer, optimizing delivery routes.

+### 3. Feature Engineering
-	3. Feature Engineering: Important features such as order price, delivery charges, and distances to warehouses were engineered to improve the prediction models.
+- **Feature Selection**: Engineered important features such as order price, delivery charges, and distances to warehouses.
+- **Impact on Model Performance**: Enhanced the predictive power of the models by carefully selecting and engineering relevant features.

+### 4. Model Development
-	4. Model Development: Multiple regression models, including Linear Regression, Ridge, and Lasso, were developed and fine-tuned using GridSearchCV to predict delivery costs.
-Cross-validation techniques were employed to ensure model robustness.
+- **Regression Models**: Developed and fine-tuned multiple regression models, including Linear Regression, Ridge, and Lasso, to predict delivery costs.
-	5. Warehouse Optimization: Anomalies in warehouse assignments were identified and corrected.
-Customers were reassigned to the nearest warehouses to minimize delivery costs and enhance efficiency.
+- **Hyperparameter Tuning**: Employed GridSearchCV for hyperparameter optimization.
+- **Cross-Validation**: Applied cross-validation techniques to ensure model robustness and prevent overfitting.

+### 5. Warehouse Optimization
+- **Anomaly Detection**: Identified and corrected anomalies in warehouse assignments, ensuring customers were assigned to the nearest warehouses.
+- **Cost Minimization**: Reassigned customers to optimize delivery routes, leading to reduced delivery costs and enhanced operational efficiency.

-	6. Visualization and Reporting: Data visualizations were created to illustrate the findings and improvements.
-The results showed significant potential for cost savings and operational efficiency improvements.
+### 6. Visualization and Reporting
+- **Data Visualizations**: Created visualizations to illustrate the findings, highlighting potential cost savings and operational improvements.
+- **Reporting**: Compiled results into a comprehensive report, demonstrating significant improvements in cost savings and warehouse efficiency.

+## Conclusion
-This project demonstrated my ability to apply machine learning and data analysis techniques to real-world logistics and supply chain problems, providing actionable insights to optimize operations and reduce costs.
+This project successfully applied machine learning and data analysis techniques to address real-world logistics and supply chain challenges.
+By optimizing warehouse assignments and accurately predicting delivery costs, the project provided actionable insights that have the potential to significantly reduce operational costs and improve efficiency.

+## Technologies Used
+- **Python**: Core programming language for data processing, modeling, and analysis.
+- **Pandas**: Used for data manipulation and cleaning.
+- **Scikit-learn**: Utilized for model development, including regression models and hyperparameter tuning.
+- **Geopy**: Employed for geodesic distance calculations.
+- **Matplotlib/Seaborn**: Created data visualizations to support findings and recommendations.
+- **Jupyter Notebook**: Used for developing and presenting the analysis.

+## Future Enhancements
+- **Advanced Optimization Techniques**: Explore more sophisticated optimization algorithms for warehouse assignment.
+- **Incorporate Real-Time Data**: Integrate real-time traffic data and delivery conditions to further refine cost predictions.
+- **Expand Scope**: Apply the methodology to other logistics and supply chain problems, such as inventory management and route optimization.

+---